Stormwater Permit for Construction Activity

 This form is used by a regulated, traditional land use control Municipal Separate Storm Sewer System (MS4) (e.g. town, city or village) to indicate acceptance of a SWPPP it has reviewed.
 To find out how to determine whether a project is subject to MS4 regulation, see the section on Projects subject to MS4 regulation below.

-This document includes the Department's responses to comments made during the October 2009 - January 2010 public comment period on the draft (GP-0-10-001) Construction General Permit.
+This document includes the Department's responses to comments received during the public comment period on the draft Construction General Permit.
+(GP-0-15-002).

 Steps to Authorization